My Seven Core Values

 I am set on being a life-long learner and want to grow in all the ways mentioned in this verse.
 Admittedly, I don’t need to grow anymore physically (either upward or outward) but I do want to take care of myself physically through adequate sleep, exercise and eating the right amount and the right stuff.
 The older I get the greater the challenge is for me.

-5. Staying faithful to my purpose of leadership development
+5. Staying faithful to my purpose of developing leaders

 I am called to be a leader developer, helping to equip and empower the next generation of leaders in local churches.
 I don’t want to allow the good to become the enemy of the best, so will be very protective and prayerful as to what I choose to do keeping my purpose, calling and vision in mind.